LiDAR rules the machine perception space!!

 A machine actually perceives the world through data, not eyes and ideally this data should contain only critical and relevant information.
-Any unnecessary complexity would need analyzing and filtering at the expense of processing overhead.
-Machine learning, AI and quantum computing have been invoked as solutions to analysing complex data but these may make a machine too expensive or complicated to build.
-A more effective solution is to provide the right data in the first place and this is where lidar is so attractive.
+Any unnecessary complexity would need analysing and filtering at the expense of processing overhead.
+Machine Learning, AI and quantum computing have been invoked as solutions to analysing complex data but these may make a machine too expensive or complicated to build.
+A more effective solution is to provide the right data in the first place and this is where LiDAR is so attractive.
 It provides information about the location of objects that is easy for a machine to understand.

-So while we like to give our favorite machines anthropomorphic character, the truth is that a machine doesn't need to watch a thousand cat videos in order to step over a cat if it has lidar perception.
-The lidar shows the cat as a cloud of data points that are clearly an obstacle, even if the machine has never seen a cat before.
-Just as importantly, a machine with lidar perception does not need to have numerous cameras recording every detail of your life.
+So while we like to give our favourite machines anthropomorphic character, the truth is that a machine doesn't need to watch a thousand cat videos in order to step over a cat if it has LiDAR perception.
+The LiDAR shows the cat as a cloud of data points that are clearly an obstacle, even if the machine has never seen a cat before.
+Just as importantly, a machine with LiDAR perception does not need to have numerous cameras recording every detail of your life.
 Instead, it senses where things are located without taking any pictures.

 So why aren't machines already using LiDAR perception?
 Price.
 Up until now commercially available LiDAR systems have been too expensive to add to an autonomous lawn mower or a delivery drone.
 LightWare has removed this final roadblock by offering a family of LiDAR sensors specifically tailored for machine perception at a very affordable price.